vbatts/talks/README.md

 # ___vbatts' talks, mentions, and interviews___

-This is a totally formatted list (hopefully), and is an incomplete collection.
+This is a formatted list, and is an incomplete collection.
 But we're working on it!
 Best effort, ya know.

 ---

 ## __Playlist__

-_This is a playlist of all the videos I could find myself in online.
-It varies from mentions in fun little videos to talks I've given._
+_This is a playlist of all the videos I could find of myself online.
+Most are of my talks, but a few are interviews._

 * [YouTube Playlist](https://www.youtube.com/playlist?list=PLK-mN-_ZR6SEI2gRX3J-7mmpVYR84XS5J)

 ---

 ## __Interviews__

-_These are the interviews that I've been in._

 * April, 2011- __Camp KDE__ - (https://www.youtube.com/watch?v=YIpUmPul1i4)